bcgov/mds/docs/verifiable_credentials.md

 Active development includes signing W3C credentials complaint with the [UN Transparency Protocol](https://uncefact.github.io/spec-untp/) that prove the mines act permit.
 This would allow a company to produce a **Digital Product Passport** for their goods that make claims about the ESG preformance of the goods and the Mines Act Permit could be used as evidence for those claims.

+Mine Permitting Data is being publish into Orgbook.
+Orgbook holds root credentials issued by BC Registries about BC Businesses.
+Therefore publishing mining data requires a link to be built between the permittee that exists in CORE, and the business record that BC Registries is attesting to in Orgbook.
+W3C credentials are not bound to a holder, but simply signed documents that relate to other data (verifiable or not).

-No features exist in production at the moment.
-This is blocked by the difference between AnonCreds being issued to the holder through minespace, to publishing W3C credentials that need to relate to BC Business Registrations.
-Another way to think is that W3C credentials are no held, but simply relate to other verifiable data.
-Holder binding (how to know the credential on the web is related to the company/person I am connecting with), for BC Business Registration Numbers is still being designed.
+**Holder Binding**, how to know the credential on the web is related to the company/person I am connecting with, for BC Business Registration Numbers is still being designed to comply with the [Digital Identity Anchor](https://uncefact.github.io/spec-untp/docs/specification/DigitalIdentityAnchor) specification.

 ### UNTP Resources